GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 * Mod Log now logs topic deletion

 = 0.1-alpha5 =
-* Report "obtrusive mode" made optional.
-(See [this post](http://bbpress.org/plugins/topic/bbpress-moderation-suite/#post-2845))
+* Report "obtrusive mode" made optional (See [this post](http://bbpress.org/plugins/topic/bbpress-moderation-suite/#post-2845))
-* Moderation Log added.
+* Moderation Log added

 = 0.1-alpha4 =
-* Warning **actually works** now.
+* Warning **actually works** now
-* Options are now cached, so each individual mod helper will not ask the database for its options multiple times per pageload.
+* Options are now cached, so each individual mod helper will not ask the database for its options multiple times per pageload

 = 0.1-alpha3 =
 * Warning added. ***Early version, lots of bugs***
 * Report only uses one bb_options entry.
-The downside: You need to de- and re-activate this Moderation Helper, and it **will** forget your settings.
+The downside: You need to de- and re-activate this Moderation Helper, and it **will** forget your settings
 * A few "idiot checks" have been added.
 Don't worry if you trigger one.
-It doesn't *necessarily* mean you're an idiot.
+It doesn't *necessarily* mean you're an idiot

 = 0.1-alpha2 =
-* Ban Plus added.
+* Ban Plus added
-* Errors and messages look less weird.
+* Errors and messages look less weird
-* Links to administration panels for each sub-plugin added.
+* Links to administration panels for each sub-plugin added

 = 0.1-alpha1 =
 * First public release